Books, Guitars, & Hi-Fi

 About as good a description of the best high-end audio has to offer as you are likely to find.

 Talking of craftsmanship, if you ask musicians of a certain age which was the greatest live album of all time, many will point to Donny Hathaway Live, a Top Twenty album that the singer-pianist recorded in 1972 for Atlantic Records, with a small band at the Troubadour in Hollywood and the Bitter End in New York.
-Hathaway's soul-drenched high tenor soars on Marvin Gaye's "What's Goin' On," James Taylor's "You've Got a Friend," and John Lennon's "Jealous Guy," but for this musician, the power of this album is the way the band, which includes the incomparable Willie Weeks on bass and Cornell Dupree on guitar, locks into the tightest of grooves, illustrating how the music's forward momentum can be maintained by the notes not played.
+Hathaway's soul-drenched high tenor soars on Marvin Gaye's "What's Goin' On," Carole King's "You've Got a Friend," and John Lennon's "Jealous Guy," but for this musician, the power of this album is the way the band, which includes the incomparable Willie Weeks on bass and Cornell Dupree on guitar, locks into the tightest of grooves, illustrating how the music's forward momentum can be maintained by the notes not played.
 One mystery: the drummer was not credited on either the original LP or the CD.
 Anyone know who it was?
 (I subsequently learned that it was Fred White, later to find fame with Earth, Wind & Fire.)

 I first heard this album when I was touring the UK with psychedelic rock band Kala in the spring of 1973, and it got so that I had to start every day listening to Hathaway and his musicians work out on "Voices Inside (Everything is Everything)."
 But you know how it goesyou move on to music that superficially seems more interesting, and once you move on, you keep moving on.
 It wasn't until I recently bought the CD (released by WEA International in Germany in 1998) and ripped it on to my iPod that I remembered what Live had meant to me 30 years ago.